Tinkle Pit

-is a maze arcade video game released by Namco in 1993 only in Japan.
-It includes many characters from the company's earlier games (including: the Galaxian flagship, Pac-Man, the Rally-X Special Flag, the Solvalou from Xevious, Mappy from his self-titled game and several others).
+is a 1994 maze video game developed and published by Namco for arcades.
+It was only released in Japan in March 1994.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch in July 2024.
+All graphics featuring Ms. Pac-Man were replaced by Pac-Man due to the ongoing AtGames dispute.

 Gameplay

 Pitt laying down wire in the game's second world.

-Pitt (and Patti) must walk around the mazes, collecting items and avoiding enemies (which include the Heitai from Toy Pop along with the Pookas and Fygars from Dig Dug); however, they have the power to drop their Tinker Balls, which are both invulnerable to the enemies, and move around by pressing the Line button, thereby creating a line between them and their balls.
+Pitt (and Patti) must walk around the mazes, collecting items and avoiding enemies; however, they have the power to drop their Tinker Balls, which are both invulnerable to the enemies, and move around by pressing the Line button, thereby creating a line between them and their balls.
 Releasing the button makes their balls come back to them; the enemies are killed by having the balls slam into them.
 There are also pieces of popcorn which can be picked up around the mazes - and pressing the Popcorn button, Pitt and Patti can throw them at the enemies, which bounce off the walls until they hit an enemy (or evaporate if they have not done so by the end of the stage).
 Killing all enemies in a maze advances the player to the next stage; however, in the event of one enemy remaining, he will make for the nearest corner of the maze, say "Bye-bye!", and disappear (which detracts from the "Pursuit Bonus" that the players receive after they defeat Mao at the end of the game).
+It includes cameo appearances from many characters from the company's earlier games (including: the Galaxian flagship, Pac-Man, the Rally-X Special Flag, the Solvalou from Xevious, Mappy from his self-titled game and several others).

 In Tinkle Pit, there are eight different worlds in all, with the first only containing four levels, and the other seven containing six levels.